MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema/element-resource.md

 <tbody>
 <tr class="odd">
 <td><strong>Language</strong></td>
 <td><p>The language for resources contained in the package.
-The syntax of this attribute is defined by the IETF's [BCP47: Tags for Identifying Languages](https://www.rfc-editor.org/rfc/bcp/bcp47.txt).</p></td>
+The syntax of this attribute is defined by the IETF's <a href="https://www.rfc-editor.org/rfc/bcp/bcp47.txt">BCP47: Tags for Identifying Languages</a> .</p></td>
 <td>language</td>
 <td>Yes</td>
 <td></td>